Undergraduate Internships & Co-ops

 Do I have to wait and start my internship at the start of a semester if I want to get credit?

 No. Students can complete their internship during the fall, spring, and summer semesters.
 Since we know that employers do not work on semester schedules, we will work with you to establish deadlines.
-You must still tell the Ulmer Career Center that you want to receive credit before you start or within your first 2 weeks of working.
+You must still tell the Ulmer Career Center that you want to receive credit before you start or within your first two weeks of working.

 Will I receive a grade for my internship course?